faradianisp/download_doc_from_coretax/README.md

 # Download Doc From Coretax

-Python automation script for downloading Bukti Potong PPh documents from Coretax using Selenium.
+Python automation script for downloading documents from Coretax using Selenium.
+You can change the filter with whatever you need to download.

 ## Features